 One of the primary barriers to broad market adoption of zero-emission off-road equipment is limited production volumes.
-The increased costs associated with limited production make zero-emission equipment less cost competitive and can deter fleets from investing in such equipment, even if there are anticipated benefits.
+The increased costs associated with limited production makes zero-emission equipment less cost competitive and can deter fleets from investing in such equipment, even if there are anticipated benefits.
 CORE aims to help address the cost barrier for zero-emission off-road equipment by helping offset the incremental cost of purchasing and deploying such equipment.

-That said, the methodologies developed for determining CORE voucher amounts consider other factors as well, such as current market penetration and the projected need for incentives.
-Additionally, increased funding is being made available to encourage equipment deployments for small businesses in disadvantaged and low-incomecommunities as well as infrastructure expansion.
+That said, the methodology is developed for determining CORE voucher amounts consider other factors as well, such as current market penetration and the projected need for incentives.
+Additionally, increased funding is being made available for infrastructure expansion and to encourage equipment deployments for small businesses -A-and disadvantage communities, and low-income communities. as well as infrastructure expansion.